 Reason 2: You can’t charge

-The next reason creators are seeking out alternatives to Facebook Groups is that Facebook doesn’t give options for monetization.
+The next reason creators and entrepreneurs are seeking out alternatives to Facebook Groups is that Facebook doesn’t give options for monetization.
 So if you’re thinking about using a Facebook Group to run a paid membership site or sell online courses, you can’t.
 There’s no way to charge for access to a Facebook Group.